Operator theoretic causality analysis of fluid flows using linearized dynamics: Definitions and quantification of causality

 See, for example, \citet{berkooz1993pod,holmes2012pod,taira2017modal} for further details regarding the properties and computation of POD.
 A reduced-order model for these dynamics can be obtained by selecting a subset of these basis functions (such as the leading $r$ POD modes), which, when assembled as columns of a matrix $\mU_r$, yield the transformations

 The $r\times r$ operator $\tilde{\mA}$ now provides an approximation to the dynamics of the full system, with the transformed and truncated state given by the coefficients of the first $r$ POD modes.
+With this in mind, we will often use $c_j$ to refer to the $j^{\mathrm{th}}$ state of the (possibly reduced) system under consideration.
 We now discuss how several specific notions of causality can be inferred directly from the individual elements and properties of such operators.